angle319/tf_ecs_alb_connector/README.md

-# Module for ecs connect to alb
+# A Terraform Module for AWS ECS connect to alb
 For easier write ecs task and alb rules